 Now we are getting to the end of COVID restrictions, we are again thinking about general meetings and conferences.
 While Zoom meetings have proven their importance in value and just savings of time and money in travel, face-to-face meeting with colleagues will always have certain benefits.
-And there will always be a need to record them.
+And there will always be a need to record them in an event video.

 Event video has often not been used effectively.
 It’s considered to be expensive without providing much return on that investment.
 Here are some common mistakes.